Thank you for signing up to . You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 Slathering on the best sunscreen for your face might not be the most glamorous part of your beauty regime, but trust us when we say it’s the step that’ll make the biggest difference.

-It’s a phrase we hear time and time again, but prevention really is better than cure, and wearing the best sun cream (opens in new tab) will not only reduce the chances of developing sunburn and skin cancer symptoms, but keep premature ageing at bay.
-That means less skin pigmentation, fewer fine lines and an all-round brighter complexion – and you’ll
+It’s a phrase we hear time and time again, but prevention really is better than cure, and wearing the best sun cream (opens in new tab) will not only reduce the chances of developing sunburn (opens in new tab) and skin cancer symptoms, but keep premature ageing at bay.
+That means less liver spots and skin pigmentation, fewer fine lines and an all-round brighter complexion.

 The best sunscreen formulas for your face have come on leaps and bounds in recent years.
 They’re no longer gloopy and paint-like in texture with a tell-tale white cast, but lightweight, comfortable and a joy to wear.

 How we tested the best sunscreen for your face: